apache/nuttx/configs/sama5d3x-ek/README.txt

       demo configuration.
 The nsh configuration is, however, bare bones.
       It is the simplest possible NSH configuration and is useful as a platform for debugging and integrating new features in isolation.
+    nx: A simple test using the NuttX graphics system (NX) that has been used to verify the SAMA5D3x-EK TFT LCD.
+This test case focuses on general window controls, movement, mouse and keyboard input.
+It requires no user interaction.
     ostest:  This is another configuration that is only useful for bring-up.
       It executes an exhaustive OS test to verify a correct port of NuttX to the SAMA5D3-EK.
 Since it now passes that test, the configuration